-This course is a social and behavioral sciences (S) subject area course in the UF General Education Program.
+This is a social and behavioral sciences (S) subject area course in the UF General Education Program.
 Social and behavioral science courses provide instruction in the history, key themes, principles, terminology, and underlying theory or methodologies used in the social and behavioral sciences.
 Students will learn to identify, describe, and explain social institutions, structures, or processes.
 These courses emphasize the effective application of accepted problem-solving techniques.
-Students will apply formal and informal qualitative or quantitative analysis to examine the processes and means by which individuals make personal and group decisions, as well as the evaluation of opinions, outcomes, or human behavior.
+Students will apply formal and informal qualitative or quantitative analysis to examine the processes and means by which individuals make personal and group decisions and evaluate opinions, outcomes, or human behavior.
 Students are expected to assess and analyze ethical perspectives in individual and societal decisions.